eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/main.rst

 ************

 Users can use method :code:`request_job_solution` to send a new *Job*.
-The thread calling this method must wait until the whole process has finished and the *Solution* has arrived from the :ref:`user_manual_nodes_computing` in charge of this data that will process it by the Listener or callback given, and return the Solution calculated in other thread.
+Due to being asynchronous, multiple requests can be sent without waiting for the previous one to finish.
+The solution will be sent back to the user through the listener.
 By destroying the node every internal entity is correctly destroyed.

 Steps
 -----

-* Instantiate the Asynchronous Main Node creating an object of such class with a name, a listener or callback and a domain.
+* Instantiate the Asynchronous Main Node creating an object of this class with a name, a listener or callback and a domain.
 * Create a new :code:`JobDataType` from an array of bytes.
-* Send a new *Job* synchronously and wait for the solution by calling :code:`request_job_solution`.
+* Send a new *Job* asynchronously and wait for the solution by calling :code:`request_job_solution`.
 * Wait for the solution.

 .. tabs::